anywhichway/tlx-chart/README.md

 # tlx-chart

-The module `tlx-chart` provides both a JavaScript component oriented and and reactive HTML custom element oriented [TLX](https://github.com/anywhichway/tlx) based wrapper to the [Google Charts library](https://developers.google.com/chart/).
-Although they have not all been tested yet, theoretically all charts in the (Google gallery)[https://developers.google.com/chart/interactive/docs/gallery] should work.
+The module `tlx-chart` provides both a JavaScript component oriented and and reactive HTML custom element oriented [TLX](https://github.com/anywhichway/tlx) based wrapper for the [Google Charts library](https://developers.google.com/chart/).
+Although they have not all been tested yet, theoretically all charts in the [Google gallery](https://developers.google.com/chart/interactive/docs/gallery) should work.

 # Installation